Deviations of ergodic sums for toral translations II. Boxes: Introduction

-Unfortunately, the possible existence of small exceptional sets, requires us to introduce additional parameters in the form of small affine deformations of the box.
-This enables to deal with a Poisson Limit Theorem for lattices having a smooth density on $\bM$ whereas if we work with the straight boxes we would have to establish a Poisson Limit Theorem for lattices having a smooth distribution on a positive codimension submanifold of $\bM$.
+The relevant equidistribution results for unipotent subgroups of $SL_{d+1}(\reals)$ acting on $\cM$ are presented in Section~\ref{SSSLMix}.
+To exploit these equidistribution results in the proof of $(\star)$, we introduce additional parameters in the form of small affine deformations of the box.
+Indeed, if we work with the straight boxes we would have to establish a Poisson Limit Theorem for lattices having a smooth distribution on a positive codimension submanifold of $\cM$; while with the randomly slightly tilted boxes we have to establish a Poisson Limit Theorem for lattices having a smooth density on $\cM$.

-Finally, to prove the Poisson limit for all components of $(\star)$, we need to show that the remaining components are asymptotically independent of the first two.
-This requires an extra work but the argument is similar to the original analysis of Kesten.
+In Section \ref{SSDenom} the conditions of the abstract theorem of Section \ref{sec.poisson.abstract} are verified for the Cartan action on $\cM$ using the equidistribution results of Section \ref{SSSLMix}.

-In section \ref{ScSmall} we discuss the discrepancy for the number of visits to boxes of small size $N^{-\gamma}$, $\gamma<1/d$, and we obtain a similar result to the case $\gamma=0$ that corresponds to the main theorem \ref{dimd}.
+In section \ref{ScSmall} we discuss the discrepancy for the number of visits to boxes of small size $N^{-\gamma}$, $\gamma<1/d$, and we obtain a similar result to the case $\gamma=0$ that corresponds to our main Theorem \ref{dimd}.
 The case $\gamma=1/d$ was studied in \cite{Mar1} where a limit distribution was obtained without any normalization.
-As for the case $\gamma>1/d$, it is vacuous since most orbits do not visit a ball of size $N^{-\gamma}$ before time $N$ (by the Borel Cantelli Lemma).
+In the case $\gamma>1/d$, the problem is vacuous since most orbits do not visit a ball of size $N^{-\gamma}$ before time $N$ (by the Borel Cantelli Lemma).

-Finally, in Section \ref{ScCont} we discuss the continuous time case, that is, we study the discrepancies corresponding to linear flows on the torus.
-We show that in case of boxes the discrepancy is bounded in probability since the indicator function of a box is a coboundary with probability one.
+In Section \ref{ScCont} we discuss the continuous time case, that is, we study the discrepancies corresponding to linear flows on the torus.
+We show that in the case of boxes the discrepancy is bounded in probability.
+Namely, the indicator function of a box is a coboundary with probability one.
 We actually get convergence in distribution of the discrepancies without any normalization.
-However, our proof of Theorem \ref{dimd} implies a Cauchy limit theorem for continuous discrepancies relative to balls, and this only in dimension $d=3$.
-Indeed, the latter is in sharp contrast with the higher dimension case obtained in \cite{dbconvex} that states that for $d\geq 4$ the continuous discrepancies relative to balls converge in distribution after normalization by a factor $T^{(d-3)/2(d-1)}$.
+However, the method used to prove Theorem \ref{dimd} gives a Cauchy limit theorem for continuous discrepancies relative to {\it balls,} and this only in dimension $d=3$.
+Indeed, the latter is in sharp and curious contrast with the higher dimension case obtained in \cite{dbconvex} that states that for $d\geq 4$ the continuous discrepancies relative to balls converge in distribution after normalization by a factor $T^{(d-3)/2(d-1)}$.